Supermarine Attacker: Origins

-As originally intended, the Type 392 was supposed to provide an interim jet fighter to equip the RAF while another aircraft, the Gloster E.1/44, that was also powered by the same Rolls-Royce Nene engine, completed development; (Note: The E.1/44 was low priority and there was a lack of enthusiasm within Gloster for the project.
+As originally intended, the Type 392 was supposed to provide an interim jet fighter to equip the Royal Air Force (RAF) while another aircraft, the Gloster E.1/44, that was also powered by the same Rolls-Royce Nene engine, completed development; (Note: The E.1/44 was low priority and there was a lack of enthusiasm within Gloster for the project.
 Gloster's design was being built in two forms - one with de Havilland Ghost and one with the Nene.
 The production order to F.23/46 of September 1945 was later cancelled.) the expectation was that, with the wing already designed, the remaining work required for the aircraft would be completed quickly.
 On 30 August 1944, an order for three prototypes was placed with Supermarine; it was stipulated that the second and third prototypes were both to be navalised.
 On 7 July 1945, a follow-on order for 24 pre-production aircraft, six for the RAF and the remaining 18 (to Specification E1/45) for the Fleet Air Arm (FAA), was placed.

 Handling problems with the Spiteful prototype delayed progress on the jet-powered version, leading to the pre-production order of 24 being stopped, although work on the three prototypes continued.
 In January 1945 Supermarine had been ordered to stop work on their Seagull air-sea rescue amphibian and give the Type 392 maximum priority.
 Due to the delay, the FAA instead ordered a batch of 18 de Havilland Vampire Mk.
 20s for the purpose of gaining experience with jet aircraft.
 After evaluating both the Jet Spiteful and the E.1/44, the RAF decided to reject both designs since neither aircraft offered any perceptible performance advantage over contemporary fighters such as the Gloster Meteor and the de Havilland Vampire, which were the RAF's first two operational jet aircraft.